MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-for-us-govt.md

 LocalizationGroup: Get started
 ---
 # PowerApps for US Government customers
-The **PowerApps service** has a version available for United States Government customers as part of the **Office 365 US Government Community** subscriptions.
-The **PowerApps service** version discussed in this article is specifically designed for US Government customers, and is separate and different from the commercial version of the **PowerApps service**.
+The **PowerApps** has a version available for United States Government customers as part of the **Office 365 US Government Community** subscriptions.
+The **PowerApps** version discussed in this article is specifically designed for US Government customers, and is separate and different from the commercial version of **PowerApps**.

-The following sections describe the *features* available to the US Government version of the **PowerApps service**, clarifies some of the *limitations*, lists Frequently Asked Questions (**FAQ**) and answers (including how to sign up), and provides links for more information.
+The following sections describe the *features* available to the US Government version of **PowerApps**, clarifies some of the *limitations*, lists Frequently Asked Questions (**FAQ**) and answers (including how to sign up), and provides links for more information.

 ## Features of PowerApps US Government
 The following features are available to **PowerApps US Government** customers: